Pairwise sequence alignment with block and character edit operations: Abstract

 \section{Abstract}

-Pairwise sequence comparison is one of the most fundamental problems in string processing.
-The most common metric to quantify the similarity between sequences $S$ and $T$ is \textit{edit distance}, $d(S, T)$, which corresponds to the number of characters that need to be substituted, deleted from, or inserted into $S$ to generate $T$.
-However, if larger rearrangements are permitted, fewer edit operations may be sufficient for some string pairs to transform one string to the other. \textit{Block edit distance} refers to such changes in substring level (i.e., \textit{blocks}) that ``penalizes'' entire block removals, insertions, copies, and reversals with the same cost as single-character edits (Lopresti \& Tomkins, 1997).
+Pairwise sequence comparison is one of the most fundamental problems in string Pairwise sequence comparison is one of the most fundamental problems in string processing.
+The most common metric to quantify the similarity between sequences $S$ and $T$ is \textit{edit distance}, which corresponds to the number of characters that need substituted, deleted from, or inserted into $S$ to generate $T$.
+However, if larger rearrangements are permitted, fewer edit operations may be sufficient for some string pairs to transform one string to another. \textit{Block edit distance} refers to such changes in substring level (i.e., \textit{blocks}) that ``penalizes'' entire block removals, insertions, copies, and reversals with the same cost as single-character edits.
 Most studies to calculate block edit distance to date aimed only to characterize the distance value for applications in sequence nearest neighbor search without reporting the full alignment details.
-Although a few tools, such as GR-Aligner, try to solve block edit distance for genomic sequences, they have limited functionality and are no longer maintained.

-Here, we present \algname, an algorithm to solve block edit distance that supports block deletions, block moves, and block reversals in addition to the classical single-character edit operations.
+Although a few tools try to solve block edit distance for genomic sequences, they have limited functionality and are no longer maintained.
+Here, we present \algname, an algorithm to solve block edit distance that supports block deletions, moves, and reversals in addition to the classical single-character edit operations.
 Our algorithm runs in $O(m^2\cdot n\cdot \ell_{\textit{range}})$ time for $|S|=m, |T|=n$ and the permitted block size range of $\ell_{\textit{range}}$; and can report all breakpoints for the block operations.
-We also provide an implementation of \algname that is currently optimized for genomic sequences (i.e., generated by the DNA alphabet), although the algorithm can theoretically be used for any alphabet. \\ \algname is available at \href{http://github.com/BilkentCompGen/saber}{http://github.com/BilkentCompGen/saber} \keywords{block edit distance \and rearrangement \and string processing \and alignment.}
+We also provide an implementation of \algname currently optimized for genomic sequences, although the algorithm can theoretically be used for any alphabet. \\ \algname is available at \href{http://github.com/BilkentCompGen/saber}{http://github.com/BilkentCompGen/saber} \keywords{block edit distance \and rearrangement \and string processing \and alignment.}